ps4xploit900/esp32s2/README.md

 --------  for flash .bin with NodeMCU-PyFlasher  --------

-Massive Thanks - Theflow0, SiSTRo, Znullptr, ChendoChap, Leeful, Sleirsgoevy,Specter, Stooged And Many More...
+Massive Thanks - Theflow0, SiSTRo, Znullptr, ChendoChap, Leeful, Sleirsgoevy,Specter, Stooged, abc And Many More...
-Thanks to bishalqx980 for idea button auto-hen

 Website-Host by Mouuu